-The executing judicial authority has an alternative pursuant to Article 18 of the Framework Decision: it either agrees to a temporary surrender of the requested person or grants him/her a hearing, with the conditions of surrender or the hearing usually agreed by the judicial authorities.
+The executing judicial authority has an alternative pursuant to art.
+18 of the Framework Decision: it either agrees to a temporary surrender of the requested person or grants him/her a hearing, with the conditions of surrender or the hearing usually agreed by the judicial authorities.
 It seems it is not possible to refuse one of the options.
 Neither does the Framework Decision limit the possibility for this request to be made more than once if the decision is delayed.
-If it is decided to opt for a hearing, it will be held pursuant to its internal law, notwithstanding what the judicial authorities
+If it is decided to opt for a hearing, it will be held pursuant to its internal law, notwithstanding what the judicial authorities may agree, regarding the presence of the person designated by the issuing judicial authority or of the presence of another judicial authority designated in this case by the Executing judicial authority (art.
+19 of the Framework Decision).